psf/black/docs/blackd.md

   blackened Python code, and the `Content-Type` header is set accordingly.
 - `HTTP 400`: If the input contains a syntax error.
 Details of the error are returned in the response body.
-- `HTTP 500`: If there was any kind of error while trying to format the input.
+- `HTTP 500`: If there was any other kind of error while trying to format the input.
 The response body contains a textual representation of the error.

 The response headers include a `X-Black-Version` header containing the version of